Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Diverse Gaussian Noise Consistency Regularization

 Our primary goal is to design a training method to improve generalization against a variety of noise corruptions while fitting in existing pipelines with minimal changes.
 We introduce a consistency loss that embeds representations of clean examples, $x$, and noisy examples, $x+\delta$, similarly.
 To increase resiliency against a variety of noise distributions, we diversify the perturbation statistics by choosing a random noise level $\sigma$ uniformly in the range $[0,\sigma_{\Max}]$ and then generating the random perturbation $\delta \sim \NN(0,\sigma^2 I)$.

 Our proposed training criterion is:

+where $p_\theta(\cdot)$ denotes the class probability scores and $D(\cdot \parallel \cdot)$ denotes the Kullback-Leibler divergence defined in Section \ref{sec:background}.
 The classification loss $\LL\left(f_\theta(x),y\right)$ in (\ref{eq:DiGN}) maximizes accuracy on clean examples, while the consistency regularization terms force clean and noisy examples to have similar output distributions.
-Here, $\lambda \geq 0$ is a regularization parameter, $\UU$ denotes uniform distribution, $\NN(0,\sigma^2 I)$ denotes the normal distribution with standard deviation $\sigma$.
+Here, $\lambda \geq 0$ is a regularization parameter, $\UU$ denotes a uniform distribution, and $\NN(0,\sigma^2 I)$ denotes the normal distribution with standard deviation $\sigma$.

 We call our approach (\ref{eq:DiGN}) Diverse Gaussian Noise consistency regularization, $\mathtt{DiGN}$, and Algorithm \ref{alg:DiGN} depicts our training procedure.
 A sample-based approximation is used to approximate the regularizer to maintain low computational complexity during training.
 In practice, a couple samples suffice to obtain strong robustness and uncertainty calibration.
-The concept is graphically illustrated in Figure \ref{fig:concept}.
+The concept is illustrated in Figure \ref{fig:concept}.

-The motivation for placing distributions on scale parameters $\sigma$ and associated noise perturbations $\delta$ to approximate (\ref{eq:DiGN}) is to avoid memorization of fixed scale augmentations \citep{Geirhos:2018} which leads to poor generalization against various noise domain shifts.
-In contrast to $\mathtt{RSE}$ (\ref{eq:RSE}) which uses a fixed scale jointly with test-time ensembling at the same scale, we use a diverse set of Gaussian noise scales and do not rely on test-time ensembling.
-In contrast to $\mathtt{AugMix}$ (\ref{eq:augmix}), $\mathtt{DiGN}$ only makes use of Gaussian noise augmentations, and leverages the Kullback-Leibler divergence instead of the Jensen-Shannon divergence as the consistency loss.
+The motivation for placing distributions on scale parameters $\sigma$ and associated noise perturbations $\delta$ to approximate (\ref{eq:DiGN}) is to avoid memorization of fixed scale augmentations \cite{Geirhos:2018}, which leads to poor generalization against various noise domain shifts.
+In contrast to $\mathtt{RSE}$ (\ref{eq:RSE}), which uses a fixed scale jointly with test-time ensembling at the same scale, we use a diverse set of Gaussian noise scales and do not rely on test-time ensembling.
+In contrast to $\mathtt{AugMix}$ (\ref{eq:augmix}), $\mathtt{DiGN}$ only makes use of Gaussian noise augmentations and leverages the Kullback-Leibler divergence instead of the Jensen-Shannon divergence as the consistency loss.

-Interestingly, training with diverse Gaussian noise augmentations provides robustness not only against Gaussian noise, but also against a variety of weather, blur, noise and digital corruptions, as evidenced in our results.